Animation in the United States in the television era: Hanna-Barbera

 The first major animation studio to produce cartoons exclusively for television was Hanna-Barbera Productions.
-When MGM closed its cartoon studio in 1957, Hanna-Barbera began producing cartoons directly for television, finding an audience in the evening "family hour" time.
+When MGM closed its cartoon studio on July 7, 1957, Hanna-Barbera began producing cartoons directly for television, finding an audience in the evening "family hour" time.
 The first animated series from Hanna-Barbera were NBC's The Ruff & Reddy Show, the first-run syndication entry The Huckleberry Hound Show, The Quick Draw McGraw Show, and The Yogi Bear Show each of which followed a format of three shorts, each the approximate length of a one-reel short film.
 However, the studio hit its stride in 1960s with ABC's The Flintstones, the first half-hour animated sitcom.
 Like many of its immediate successors it was originally aired during prime time when the whole family would be watching television.
 The Flintstones was the first of several prime-time animated series from Hanna-Barbera, which included The Jetsons, Top Cat, and Jonny Quest.
 But after the end of The Flintstones in 1966, Hanna-Barbera largely turned its efforts to the growing market for Saturday morning cartoons, outside of isolated series for first run syndication in the 1970s, aimed at adults instead of children, such as Where's Huddles? and Wait Till Your Father Gets Home.